 24. Concerns around social commerce and preference for in-store shopping are the main reasons consumers don’t consider live shopping

 A Morning Consult survey found that about 55% of consumers who won’t consider livestream shopping cited both a preference for in-store shopping and a wariness about shopping via social media.
 Security and trust issues were recurring themes among the responses.

 25. 60% of shoppers who tried livestream shopping said it improved their shopping experience

 While the sales channel is still in its early development phases, livestream shopping is proving to have a strong impact in terms of consumer sentiment.
 In fact, Klarna found that 60% of shoppers who have used livestream shopping found that it made their experience better.

 Livestream selling is an up-and-coming sales channel for retailers.
 While still in its early stages in the US, we have already seen live commerce take rapid leaps in penetrating the retail market in China and several other countries.
 In the US, there are signs we will soon experience the same phenomenon.
-Understanding the important facts and figures related to livestream shopping can help your business take advantage of this new opportunity.
+Whether you are opening a new retail business or running a well-established brand, understanding the livestream shopping statistics we’ve covered above can help you determine how to best take advantage of this growing opportunity.